 - Only in extreme emergencies or where there are marked welfare problems will we see the pet of someone who is self-isolating or who has the disease.
 Please contact us for advice.
 If we do see your pet, we will have a designated room available and our staff will need to wear full Personal Protective Equipment.
 It is very unlikely that we will be able to do house visits during this social distancing period and in the face of this pandemic.

-- If in the unfortunate circumstance that a member of the Practice Team tests positive for the virus the entire staff at that surgery will need to self-isolate.
+- If in the unfortunate circumstance that a member of the Practice Team tests positive for the virus the entire staff at that surgery who have spent signficant time with that staff member will need to self-isolate.
 We will tell you how long that will be for and direct you to other sources of assistance, for example one of our other 3 surgeries or our emergency service provider.

 - If we are short staffed, we may need to cancel or defer routine procedures, appointments or operations and concentrate on more needy patients.
 We may also need to change the timings of our consulting sessions.
 We will give regular updates on our website and on social media.

-- In many circumstances we may be able to provide some services remotely.
+- In many circumstances we are able to provide some services remotely.
 For example, consultations by telephone.
 If we need to do this the consultation will be chargeable at our usual rate.
 We may ask for photographs and in some cases have live video chats.

 - We may also be able to dispense medication remotely, for collection or by post.
 This will be up to the individual Veterinary Surgeon dealing with your case.
 This will be easier for us if the Veterinary Surgeon has seen your pet recently or knows you and your pets well.
-Whilst we may be more relaxed about policy there are still laws and professional conduct rules that we need to obey the spirit of.
+Whilst we may be more relaxed about policy there are still laws and professional conduct rules that we need to obey.

 - If you are on long term medication and need repeat prescriptions, please contact us at least one week before you run out.
 We are not currently experiencing any supply problems but that may change.
 Whilst we have stocks, we will allow you to order 30 days more medication than you would normally collect and may in some cases relax the rules about when we next need to see your pet before prescribing medication.